hernantz/blog/content/one-configpy-to-config-all.md

 or all of them).
-Because it knows the configuration it needs to inject into the project, it makes a good candidate to manage  configuration templates for files, vars that will be injected into the environment, or how to keep secret/sensistive information protected.
+Because it knows the configuration it needs to inject into the project, it makes a good candidate to manage  configuration templates for files, vars that will be injected into the environment, or how to keep secret/sensitive information protected.

-The devevelpment and operations flow has two clearly distinct realms:
+The development and operations flow has two clearly distinct realms:

 ```
 +-------+           +-------+          +--------+         +-------+         +-------+